-The Health Sciences Building is to be considered as a teaching-learning environment and thus students are expected to exhibit professional behaviors in all public areas at all times.
+The Health Sciences Building is to be considered as a teaching-learning environment and thus students are expected to always exhibit professional behaviors in all public areas.
 Each student is expected to assume a personal responsibility to assist in the overall esthetics of the Health Sciences Building to ensure that the environment is conducive to learning.